elberto22/Tinybox/README.md

 The tinybox is my attempt at making a more cost effective fightpad than the flatbox, however if you are looking for a more polished and refined experience with building your own controller, please check out jfedors work's too.

 Features:

-  -Cheaper More Accessible MX switches instead of Kalihs
+  Cheaper More Accessible MX switches instead of Kalihs

-  -Replaced tactile switches with 2 start and select buttons
+  Replaced tactile switches with 2 start and select buttons

-  -Smaller PCB size, leading to smaller case to print and cheaper manufacturing cost
+  Smaller PCB size, leading to smaller case to print and cheaper manufacturing cost

-  -Same old difficult to solder RP2040 Zero running the same GP-2040 CE firmware.
+  Same old difficult to solder RP2040 Zero running the same GP-2040 CE firmware.

   To do:

       Design a Case

       Assemble it